In this article I’ll be looking at how to practice Bhakti yoga meditation properly, and I’ll share some great Bhakti yoga practices for you to try.

 This Bhakti meditation technique is a powerful means of personal and spiritual transformation.
 You will find it wonderfully effective.

-When you do Bhakti meditation you are aiming to become one with an object, person or God.
+When you do Bhakti yoga meditation you are aiming to become one with an object, person or God.

 The subject of your bhakti meditation practice should reflect the trait you wish to develop in yourself.